CE-Programming/toolchain/docs/libraries/keypadc.rst

 -------------

 Handling key detection properly is a major requirement for a lot of programs.
-Detecting a hold can be rather straightforward, but things like a press, release, can sometimes be rather confusing at first.
+Detecting a hold can be straightforward, but things like a press and release can sometimes be confusing at first.

 Detecting a Single Press
 ^^^^^^^^^^^^^^^^^^^^^^^^